gokemon/connector-node/API-Design-Specs.md

-Connector is a Medium.com clone.
+Connector is a reengineered clone of the social blogging site Medium.com.

 Connector is a fully featured social blogging site including: